|Office:||629 Dunton Tower|

 BA, Political Science and Communications Studies (York University)

 I was first drawn to Carleton’s School of Social Work for my Masters.
 I chose Carleton for three reasons.
-1) The ability to specialize in both direct practice and social policy, 2) the school’s structural approach, which critically examines social structures that result in the social and economic dislocation of disenfranchised groups, and 3) location; Canada’s Capital Region is home to the federal government and many non-profit and NGO organizations.
+1) The ability to specialize in both direct practice and social policy, 2) the school’s deep history and commitment to approaching social work through a social justice lens, and 3) location; Canada’s Capital Region is home to the federal government and many non-profit and NGO organizations.

 My MSW experience was both rewarding and challenging, which drew me back to the school.